jeremyikwuje/sample-contract/README.md

 # Hardhat Project

 This project demonstrates a several Hardhat use case.
-It has multiple sample contract, a test for that contract, and a script that deploys that contract.
+It has multiple sample contracts, a test for each contract, and a script that deploys each contract.

 Try running some of the following tasks: